 9. National Education Policy (NEP) 2020

-This policy is aimed at transforming India’s education system by way of new learning modes, skill education, and liberal educational courses.
-It is aimed at all-round development and employment-oriented education.
+This policy will transform India’s education system through new learning modes, skill education, and liberal educational courses.
+This policy aims for all-round development and employment-oriented education.

 Why It is Important to Learn These Schemes for Competitive Exams?

-All government exams such as SSC, Banking, UPSC, and other competitive exams have questions on these schemes.
-The candidates are advantaged by learning these schemes in the sense that:
+All government exams such as SSC, Banking, UPSC, and other competitive exams have questions about these schemes.
+Learning these schemes advantages candidates in that:

 Tip | Description |